-As the first step of comparative genome analyses, we, the International wheat 10+ Genome Project, are practicing de novo assembly of 10 world leading hexaploid wheat varieties (Fig. 1).
-The Japanese team is in charge of the genome sequencing of the cultivar N61 that are currently being used in many different post-genome studies.
+As the first step of comparative genome analyses, we, the International wheat 10+ Genome Project, have practiced de novo assembly of 15 world leading hexaploid wheat varieties (Nature 588: 277-283, 2020; Fig. 1).
+The Japanese team was in charge of the genome sequencing of the cultivar N61 that are currently being used in many different post-genome studies.